kalanavw/notes/AWS/notes/Security.md

         - Private - only in VPC
 * AWS WAF - Web  Application Firewall
     - Layer 7 is HTTP
-    - protect we application from common web exploits
+    - protect our application from common web exploits
     - Deploy on
         - Application Load Balancer
         - API Gateway